chatgris/funnel/README.md

 The common usecase is to store a query from a user and notify this user when a new document matching this query is available.

+Check out this [example](https://github.com/AF83/funnel_http) for a complete http api using Funnel dsl.

 ## Installing things

 You can use Funnel in your projects with the following steps: